 He survives there without electricity or ‘running’ water (I hope you get the joke).
 I forgot to mention one important detail, he feeds the crocodiles in the evenings.
 He throws them buffalo meat in front of his front door, and they crawl out of the water and feast there.

 Tourists in Goat Island are treated with all honours and I was puzzled why dogs are so happy to see us.
 It turned out that if someone buys a beer from the owner of the island, the price also includes a concert for a singing dog named ‘hot-dog’ and a harmonica.
 Well… an interesting experience.
 I will say nothing more.

 We also went to see a crocodile’s nest where iguana had sneaked in and ate the eggs in the absence of the female.
 One of the crocodiles also showed an unhealthy interest in our boat and made a brisk move to say ‘hello’.

-Harry just barked at us to keep the arms and the rest of the body in the boat, and then he pushed the throttle giving a boat a little bit more speed.
+Harry just barked at us to keep the arms and the rest of the body in the boat, and then he pushed the throttle giving the boat a little bit more speed.

-We were coming back tired, but thrilled after a wonderful day on the water.
-It was really good day spent in company of very nice people.
+We were coming back tired but thrilled after a wonderful day on the water.
+It was a really good day spent in the company of very nice people.
 This cruise was definitely one of the best Darwin attractions so far.
 Tomorrow we are going to Kakadu National Park and I’m sure we will see many more crocodiles there.

 Stunning around Darwin attractions – summary

 Darwin attractions are really amazing.
-In this and previous post I listed 16 amazing Darwin attractions to visit.
+In this and the previous post, I listed 16 Darwin attractions to visit.
 I think Darwin offers a lot and everybody can find something interesting.
-We will definitely come back again in the future as Darwin become our favorite place to relax.
+We will definitely come back again in the future as Darwin becomes our favourite place to relax.

 Have you visited Darwin, what attractions can you recommend?
 Please feel free to drop a comment and engage in discussion.
 We would love to hear your stories.